 However, in Japan, this same meat is called surimi (すり身, minced meat) or kamaboko (蒲鉾, fish paste).
-Imitation crab is manufactured by mixing wheat starch and white fish.
-They are grounded and shaped to form sticks or “crab legs”.
+Manufacturers make imitation crab by mixing wheat starch and whitefish.
+Then, they are grounded and shaped to form sticks or crab legs.

 Spicy Crab Salad Types

 There are various types of spicy crab salad.
 However, the broadest and most popular categories are as follows.

 Chefs will usually make the dish using carrots and lettuce.
 However, it can also depend on what fresh produce is available.
 Chefs may use tomatoes, sweet corn, etc. But, again, this will depend on the season and location.
 Seasoning usually consists of soy sauce and sesame.

 This recipe also uses cucumber and fried tempura bits to add texture.
 It also includes tobiko, fish roe commonly sold in Japan, to intensify the seafood flavour.
 You can also add Sriracha for extra spice.